How to visit France in Melbourne

 Can’t resist a scoop of triple-cream Délice de Bourgogne?
 A slice of buttery, hazelnutty Comté?
 The French Shop at Queen Victoria Market can advise on the best cheese selection.
 To pair with vintages from Bordeaux, Burgundy or Champagne, make your next stop the City Wine Shop.
 If you’d rather shop for fromage and vin under one roof, Spring Street Grocer and their basement cheese cellar has you covered.
 Try traditional brie from Brittany with a rosy Côtes de Provence.

-More cheese and wine experts
+More of the best cheese and wine shops

 RIPE Cheese